 If you need advice or assistance about what to do next about your case, you should talk to a lawyer.
 If you seek to change the outcome of the case, discuss this with a lawyer without delay.

 Complaint Review Procedures

 Your complaint is acknowledged by letter.
-It is carefully reviewed by the Board's legal staff and acted on by the Board.
-Complaints that include supportable allegations of misconduct within the Board's jurisdiction will be handled promptly as circumstances permit.
+It is carefully reviewed by the Board’s legal staff and the Board.
+Complaints that include supportable allegations of misconduct within the Board’s jurisdiction will be handled promptly as circumstances permit.
 The Board may dismiss a complaint or conduct an inquiry.
 If the Board finds misconduct, the Board may issue a private admonition or public reprimand.
 In more serious cases, after a public hearing and recommendation from an appointed panel, the Supreme Court may impose public censure, suspension, removal, or involuntary retirement.